Linaro/linaro-astro/src/content/pages/connect-about.md

             url: https://www.kitefor.events/events/linaro-connect-2025/register
             style: linaro-gradient-button mt-4
       - component: text
-        text_content: 'Note: Speakers that get their talks accepted will receive a complimentary speaker pass.
+        text_content: 'Note: Speakers that get their talks accepted will receive a complimentary speaker pass (one free pass per talk).
 For more information on how to submit a talk, <a class="text-linaro-yellow no-underline" href="/connect/call-for-proposals">click here</a>.'
         style: text-center mx-56 leading-loose mt-12 text-xl font-light
   - row: container_row
     animation: none